Abtaha/DSA210/README.md

-# Project Proposal: The "Book vs. Movie" Showdown: A Quantitative Analysis of Adaptations
+# The "Book vs. Movie" Showdown: A Quantitative Analysis of Adaptations

 ## **Motivation**